-For measure 6S2 - Nontraditional Completion, seven schools/consortiums failed to meet 90% of the adjusted performance level in the current reporting year.
-Three schools have failed the measure for the past three years therefore those schools will be placed on an improvement plan.
+For measure 6S2 - Nontraditional Completion- four schools/consortiums failed to meet the 90% adjusted performance level this year.
+No schools/consortiums have failed the measure for the past three years therefore no schools/consortiums will be placed on an improvement plan.